 Tim Offer Architects always look to make our designs as energy efficient as possible.
 We talk a lot with clients about measures they can take to improve their homes.
 We often talk about a ‘fabric first’ approach to design, based on Passivhaus principles.
-Tim Offer has therefore signed up for further training to qualify as an acredited Passivhaus Designer with the Passivhaus institute.
-This will give added authority to our advice and expertise and make us one of only a handful of Passivhaus designers in Devon.
+Tim is qualified as a Certified Passivhaus Designer with the Passivhaus institute in 2020.
+This gives added authority to our advice and expertise and make us one of only a handful of Passivhaus designers in Devon.

-We are really looking forward to developing our knowledge and working closely with our clients to develop beautiful and energy efficient homes.
+We really enjoy exploring new ways to reduce the environmental impact of our work and working closely with our clients to develop beautiful and energy efficient homes.

 Passivhaus Design (from the Passivhaus Institute website)

 Passive House is a building standard that is truly energy efficient, comfortable and affordable at the same time.
 Passive House is a tried and true construction concept that can be applied by anyone, anywhere.

 Most Importantly, Passive Houses allow for space heating and cooling related energy savings of up to 90% compared with typical building stock and over 75% compared to average new builds.

 Passive Houses do this by making efficient use of the sun, internal heat sources and heat recovery.
 This renders conventional heating systems unnecessary even in the coldest of winters.
 Passive Houses also make use of passive cooling techniques such as strategic shading to keep comfortably cool during warmer months.

 Passive Houses are praised for the high level of comfort they offer.
 Internal surface temperatures vary little from indoor air temperatures, even in the face of extreme outdoor temperatures.

 A ventilation system imperceptibly supplies constant fresh air, making for superior air quality without unpleasant draughts.
 Heat contained in the exhaust air can be re-used through a highly efficient heat recovery unit.

 Devon Architects with Passivhaus Experience